 Are kegels only for women?
-Or are they beneficial to men, too?
+Or, are kegels for men, too?

 They’re beneficial to men, too.
-They help men with overactive bladder symptoms, and stress, gas, or fecal incontinence symptoms.
-For example, men who undergo prostate surgery may benefit from these.
+They help men with overactive bladder symptoms, stress, gas, or fecal incontinence symptoms.
+For example, men who undergo prostate surgery may benefit from kegel exercises.

 Are kegels only for people with pelvic problems?
 Or can anyone do them?